Aronia

 Chokeberries are often mistakenly called chokecherries, the common name for Prunus virginiana.
 Further adding to the ambiguity, a variety of Prunus virginiana is melanocarpa, and readily confused with black chokeberry because it is commonly referred to as "black chokeberry" or "aronia".
-Aronia berries and chokecherries both contain polyphenolic compounds, such as anthocyanins, yet the two plants are only distantly related within the Rosaceae.
+Aronia berries and chokecherries both contain polyphenolic compounds, such as anthocyanins, yet the two plants are somewhat distantly related within the Amygdaloideae subfamily.
 Black chokeberry is grown as a common shrub in Central Europe where it is mainly used for food production.

 Identification and taxonomy

 The leaves are alternate, simple, and oblanceolate with crenate margins and pinnate venation; in autumn, the leaves turn a bold red color.
 Dark trichomes are present on the upper midrib surface.
 The flowers are small, with five petals and five sepals, and produced in corymbs of 10–25 together.
 The hypanthium is urn-shaped.
 The fruit is a small pome, with an astringent flavor.

 Aronia has been thought to be closely related to Photinia, and has been included in that genus in some classifications, but botanist Cornelis Kalkman observed that a combined genus should be under the older name Aronia.
 The combined genus contains about 65 species.
 In 2004, Kalkman expressed doubt about the monophyly of the combined group, and new molecular studies confirm this.
 They do not place these two genera together or even near one another.

 In eastern North America, two well-known species are named after their fruit color, red chokeberry and black chokeberry, plus a purple chokeberry whose origin is a natural hybrid of the two.
-A fourth species, Aronia mitschurinii, that apparently originated in cultivation, is also known as Sorbaronia mitschurinii.
+What has been regarded as a fourth species, Aronia mitschurinii, that apparently originated in cultivation, is now treated as × Sorbaronia fallax.